rlbth/Backstage-hello-world-app/README.md

 [![Docker Build and Deploy with CloudFormation](https://github.com/rlbth/Backstage-hello-world-app/actions/workflows/docker-deploy.yaml/badge.svg?branch=main)](https://github.com/rlbth/Backstage-hello-world-app/actions/workflows/docker-deploy.yaml)
 # Application Integration with Backstage

-This document contains the paper solution (concept) and blue print for priliminary implimentation involved in the automated build, test, and deployment of our "hello-world" app through backstage.
+This documentation contains the concept and blue print for priliminary implimentation involved in the automated build, test, and deployment of our "hello-world" app through backstage.
+Setting up backstage service and infrastructure are included in seperate repositories.
 The application is managed through Backstage and integrates with various services such as AWS, Docker, and GitHub.

+## How to run the application
+- Manual way (local): use ```docker-compose up -d ``` command and access localhost:5000/trucks or 127.0.0.1:5000/trucks from your browser
+- Automated way (AWS) : Edit infrastructure/deployment-ecs.yaml, change the 'Default: vpc-0a009c8fa1acdc54f' to your VPC id on AWS and subnet1 and subnet2 ids to your public subnets.
+The vpc needs to have two public subnets and traffic routed through internet gateway.
+- Note 1: The deployment assumes that you are in US-EAST-1 region, if you would like to change that, you can change .gihub/workflows/docker-deploy.yaml AWS_REGION env parameter in 'Deploy CloudFormation Template' step to your region.
+- Note 2: AWS Access Key Id (AWS_ACCESS_KEY_ID), Secret Access Key(AWS_SECRET_ACCESS_KEY), DockerHub Username (DOCKER_USERNAME) and Password (DOCKER_PASSWORD) are to be given in github secrets when you fork the repository.

+## Examples to Interact with the application
+The application has two API methods a GET method to list all trucks and a POST method to insert a new truk.
+- List all trucks : ``` curl -X GET "http://localhost:5000/trucks" -H "accept: application/json" ```
+- Insert a new truck : ```curl -X POST "http://localhost:5000/trucks" -H "Content-Type: application/json" -d '{"make": "Scania", "model": "V8"}' ```
+- In case of remote deployment, replace localhost:5000 to an endpoint of the deployment in AWS.

 ## Contents of the documentation:

 - Overall Flow